AdobeDocs/experience-manager-screens.en/help/using/post-launch-support.md

 1. Which of your retail locations require 24/7 monitoring?

-1. Are the displays an integral part of your business? (that is, car configurator, sales alerts)
+1. Are the displays an integral part of your business? (that is, car configuration, sales alerts)